In most use cases and circumstances, no action should be required when connecting to Captive Portals with the Roaming Client installed.

 - snap.selectnetworx.com(Hilton Dana Point hotel)

-If we missing any Wi-Fi captive portal domains let us know by sending us an email to email@example.com and reference this article.
+If we are missing any Wi-Fi captive portal domains, let us know by sending us an email to firstname.lastname@example.org and reference this article.